Baranof Warm Springs, Alaska: Geography

 Baranof Warm Springs is located on Warm Springs Bay which is just off of Chatham Strait.
-Just about a half mile up from the settlement is Baranof Lake, a large glacially-fed freshwater lake.
+About a half mile up from the settlement is Baranof Lake, a large glacially-fed freshwater lake.
 Baranof Lake is fed from small unnamed glacial run-off streams as well as the relatively large Baranof River.
-Between the half mile outlet between Baranof Lake and Warm Springs Bay there are a series of rapids and waterfalls that have proven to be lethal when run.
+Within the half mile outlet between Baranof Lake and Warm Springs Bay, there are a series of rapids and waterfalls that have proven to be lethal when run.

 Baranof Warm Springs is located on the southern part of a 34 mi, 5 to 10 mi exposure of a biotite-quartz diorite batholith that crosses northern Baranof Island.

 Community

 Baranof Warm Springs is a very small community, having only caretakers in the winter and intermittent visitors in the summer.
 There are around 15 seasonal homes.
 The community lies inside the jurisdiction of the City and Borough of Sitka.
-Other than property taxes and any dock fees from the new dock (2016) there is only one tax-paying commercial enterprise, the Baranof Wilderness Lodge and Resort.
+Other than property taxes and any fees from the new dock (2016), there is only one tax-paying commercial enterprise, the Baranof Wilderness Lodge and Resort.
 The city, in return, funds maintenance of a boardwalk which serves as the main thoroughfare as well as the dock for transient vessels.
-The community of property owners (BPOA- Baranof Property Owners Association) pools money together to pay for a seasonal (winter) caretaker for seasonally-inhabited residences, the city-owned picnic shelter (possible shelter for those needing it), the public bath house (which features three separate tubs), and the communal warm springs pools.
+The community of property owners (BPOA- Baranof Property Owners Association) pools money together to pay for a winter caretaker for seasonally-inhabited residences, the city-owned picnic shelter (possible shelter for those needing it), the public bath house (that features three separate tubs), and the communal warm springs pools.
 Another caretaker is hired to tend to the Baranof Lodge from October 1 to May 1 when the owners of the Lodge return.